Fractal Plate Reconstructions, Seafloor Spreading Asymmetry, and Kinematics utilizing Fractal Criteria

 Summary

 Information theory and fractal analysis provide a basis for a new approach to plate reconstructions of magnetic isochrons and fracture zone crossings.
 The new approach models accretionary boundaries as fractals (via variable binning sizes) and seeks parameter sets that produce a minimum sum of logarithms of bin numbers.
 Spline interpolation of a trial reconstruction parameter set, including spreading asymmetry along ridge segments, and Monte Carlo modifications to the parameters provide iterative calculation of the full fractal set.
 Such a method allows for incorporation of all isochron identifications from the plates of interest in a single, iterative calculation set rather than just a few separate, selected individual reconstruction calculations.
 The splined parameter sets also provide a means for calculating instantaneous rotation rates and asymmetries.
 More detailed analysis of the fractal results for a number of the “best” solutions also provides alternative approaches to characterization of the uncertainty in the derived reconstruction parameters; more work will be required in this area.
+Introduction

 Plate Reconstructions and Kinematics